DongChuanming/MSEP/README.md

 Here is an example of how the pipeline is constructed step by step.

-1. Preprocessing (PP)
+### 1. Preprocessing (P2)

-The goal is mainly to segmente the text in medical documents into sentences.
+The goal is mainly segmente the text in medical documents into sentences.
 Use model of your choice to realise this step.
 Our team also developped a package to realise the text preprocessing based on the quality of our text resources : https://gitlab.com/ltsi-dms/data-science/recherche-developpement/segmentation-de-phrases.git

-2. Document selection (S1)

-Only performed when all medical documents in your data warehouse can not be processed at once.
-Select a reasonable number of documents based on your criteria.

-3. Pre-annotation (PA)
+### 2. Pre-annotation (D1)

 MSEP provides a set of rule-based functions for annotating sentences as confirmation/negation of the presence of one of these medical conditions : smoking, diabetes, hypertension, heart failure, COPD and family history of cancer.
 The functions return a number as the label of status: